-I talked to some people on Instagram who were wondering if I had any tips with regards to finding or developing your style as an artist.
+I talked to some friends on Instagram who were wondering if I had any tips with regards to finding or developing your style as an artist.
 This is a topic I am really passionate about because it is nice and kinda vague.
 A personal style very much about you as a person and people are totally weird, right?
 So needless to say, finding a style is also a pretty weird and non linear process.
 A style is more than a series of aesthetic choices.
-To find a style that corresponds to you, the artist, you need to be honest and apply introspection to really get to the good stuff.
+As in life, you need to be honest and apply introspection to really get to the good stuff.

 We are especially going into this topic: Why you need to look inside – more than on instagram or to other artists to truly develop your work.
 Are you ready?

 Find patterns: What does ‘my work’ look like?

 What I like to do is: look for patterns.
 Things you almost always use or do.
 Write down at least 8 – if you can’t come up with that number, search on.
 It isn’t just a few things that really make your style your style.

 Subjects: figure out the ‘what’.

 Do you draw people?
 Do you pick certain topics?
 What do you talk about?

 What is behind your work?